bbuenz/bbuenz.github.io/publications.md

 [Slides](https://drive.google.com/file/d/0B5PcPC6ZC_Gyb3V6NnRMZ2VZMFU/view)

-TLDR: We show how one can generate an unpedictable randomness beacon that is publicly verifiable using a blockchain.
+TLDR: We show how one can generate an unpredictable randomness beacon that is publicly verifiable using a blockchain.
 The beacon can be used to verify the correct execution of randomized algorithms such as lotteries.
-The novel property of the beacon is that it is publicly verifiable in that a verifier is convinced that the beacon was unpedictable even if she did not partake in the generation of the beacon and without any trust assumptions.
+The novel property of the beacon is that it is publicly verifiable in that a verifier is convinced that the beacon was unpredictable even if she did not partake in the generation of the beacon and without any trust assumptions.
 We also show how we can enable interactive verification using an efficient smart contract.

 <h2>Game Theory (Combinatorial Auctions)</h2>
 <h3>A Faster Core Constraint Generation Algorithm for Combinatorial Auctions</h3>